“Sundown” Lyrics Meaning (Gordon Lightfoot)

 In a room where you do what you don’t confess

-These opening lines paint a picture of secrecy and temptation.
+These opening lines describe secrecy and temptation.

 The mention of “satin dress” suggests a seductive, almost dreamlike quality.